CQCL/pytket-iqm/README.md

 physical qubits and qubit connectivity.
-You can override the qubit connectivity by providing the `arch` parameter to `IQMBackend` constructor, but it generally does not make sense, since IQM server reports the valid quantum architecture relevant to the given backend url.
+You can override the qubit connectivity by providing the `arch` parameter to `IQMBackend` constructor, but it generally does not make sense, since IQM server reports the valid quantum architecture relevant to the given backend URL.

 ## Bugs and feature requests